Insurance, Billing & Financial Assistance

 Financial Counselors and Financial Assistance for Hospital Bills

 If you do not have health insurance or your insurance only covers a portion of your hospital bill, you may be eligible for financial assistance.
-Please see the hospital’s policy and frequently asked questions.
+Please see the hospital’s charity care and financial assistance policy, billing and collections guidelines, and frequently asked questions.
 To apply, please follow the instructions on the financial assistance application.
-You can also talk to a financial counselor by visiting or calling one of the locations below weekdays between 8:00AM and 5:00PM.
+You can also talk to a financial counselor by visiting or calling one of the locations below weekdays between 8:00AM and 5:00PM:

 If you are receiving services at the Family Health Centers at NYU Langone, and you do not have health insurance or your insurance only covers a portion of your hospital bill, you may be eligible for financial assistance.
 Please contact the site where your appointment has been scheduled to discuss financial assistance options.